Food Services Department

 Vernon ISD Cafeteria Menu

-VISD Now A Community Eligibility Provision District
+VISD Continuing To Be A Community Eligibility Provision District

-“I am thrilled to be able to feed every child in our district breakfast and lunch at zero cost, because this helps lighten the financial burden of their parents,” said Skyler Boatman, VISD Child Nutrition Director.
+“I am thrilled to once again be able to feed every child in our district breakfast and lunch at zero cost, because this helps lighten the financial burden of their parents,” said Skyler Boatman, VISD Child Nutrition Director.
 “Now, we can ensure that a nutritious breakfast and lunch is available every school day to every student, without their parents worrying about paying for it.”

 The Community Eligibility Provision is a non-pricing meal service option for schools and school districts in low-income areas.
 This federal option allows the nation’s highest poverty schools and districts to serve breakfast and lunch at no cost to all enrolled students without collecting individual household applications.